Emergency-Response-Demo/erdemo.io/gettingstarted.md

 ## 1.3.
 Scenario / Terminology

 A hurricane has hit Wilmington, North Carolina (or some other *disaster area*).
 There is a dire need to evacuate residents from their homes.
 Local community members are willing and able to assist their neighbors.
+The overall goal is to rescue the victims of the flooding in the quickest way possible.
 The following terms are used throughout this scenario:

 1. **Rescuees**
     There are people that are in need of being rescued.
 Their homes have been flooded and their vehicles are inoperable.
 In addition, streets are also flooded and are saturated with dangerous debris.
 Rescuees are prepared to evacuate their homes and leave their valuables behind.
 The rescuees home is known as the *pick-up* point.
 A *rescuee* in need of evacuation at their *pick-up* point is known as an:  *incident*.